trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-contract-events.md

     ```

-1. Create the handler to actually retrieve the resource.
+1. Create the handler to retrieve the resource.

     ```
     function* fetchTodo() {